 Posted on June 13, 2013 by Minder Singh

 DCIM can be very complex, often crossing different functional domains.
-Today’s point tools, such as homegrown databases, spreadsheets, and diagramming software—can only take you so far in the direction of asset, capacity and change management.
+Today’s point tools, such as homegrown databases, spreadsheets, and diagramming software—can only take you so far in the direction of the asset, capacity, and change management.

 When sites get larger, work processes get more complex.
 They quickly become ineffective at helping facility managers make informed decisions about additions, moves, consolidations, and relocations.